opendp/opendp/docs/source/api/user-guide/polars/bounds.rst

 It is also possible to set more fine-grained bounds on user identifier contributions across different levels of grouping.

-Take, for example, the case where your data comes from two different sources, spanning different years.
+Imagine that your data comes from two different sources, spanning different years.
 This means individuals could contribute data under two user identifiers, which would double the amount of noise.
-However, due to the structure of the data, you know that each individual only ever contributes data under one identifier each quarter.
+However, if you know that each individual only ever contributes data under one identifier each quarter, you can take this into account in your annalysis.

 .. tab-set::